-RESPIRATOR FIT TESTING AND UNIVERSAL PRECAUTIONS TRAINING Students receive respirator training during M3 orientation.
-A blood borne pathogens and universal precautions training module is also required during SYNAPSE and M3 orientation.
+RESPIRATOR FIT TESTING AND UNIVERSAL PRECAUTIONS TRAINING Students receive respirator training prior to M3 clinical rotations.
+A blood-borne pathogens and universal precautions training module is also required prior to M3 clinical rotations.

-CRIMINAL BACKGROUND CHECKS - US STUDENTS
+CRIMINAL BACKGROUND CHECKS (CBC) - US STUDENTS

 The College of Medicine participates in the AAMC-facilitated criminal background check service, Certiphi.
 Please visit the AAMC site for Criminal Background Check Services.
+Students are asked to attest that there have been no changes to their CBC prior to beginning their clinical rotations in the M3 year.
+This attestation is uploaded by the student to CastleBranch.